theparagroup/paralib-net/paralib-dal/readme.txt

 ====	Correct NTFS Permmissions for SQL Server Files
 =============================================================

+Note: running Management Studio as administrator works as well.

 Using Management Studio to attach/create, make sure the folder has full control permissions for the user Studio is running under.